jalex141/Emo_C3PO/data/cover.md

 ### /lines/'name'
 to recieve all the lines from a specific character

+### /lines/'name'/'episode'
+To filter by episode as well

+### /wmap/'name'
+recieve a wordcloud from a character lines

 ### /all_lines
-just in case you want all of it
+just in case you want all of it,   the full database

 ###  /newline
 to insert a line into the db I might have missed a few